Course guide of Pharmaceutical Chemistry 1 (2041137)

 If the student does not appear for the first of the exams affected by the incident, he will lose his right to be evaluated in the call for evaluation by incidents for the second exam.
 In other justified cases, the cause of force majeure and / or supervening that has prevented the examination on the official date must be duly proven.
 The resolution of applications based on the coincidence of date and time of two or more evaluation procedures of subjects of different courses and / or degrees, is carried out according to the procedure established in Agreement 2/COA 05-08-2020 of the Faculty of Pharmacy.

-In all the above cases, the acceptance of an evaluation request for incidents implies the resignation of the student to appear on the date of the corresponding official call established in the exam calendar.
+In all the cases, accepting a request for Evaluation by Incidents implies that the student waives their right to appear on the scheduled date of the corresponding official examination session as established in the exam calendar.

 II.
 GRADING SYSTEM

-In the case of subjects whose Teaching Guides include a final exam that represent 50% or more of the total weighting of the final grade for the subject and the student decides not to take it, it will appear in the minutes with the annotation of "Not presented".
-When the student has carried out activities and tests of the Continuous Assessment process contemplated in the Teaching Guide of the subject that constitute more than 50% of the total weighting of the final grade for the subject, they will appear in the records with the corresponding grade.
+In the case of subjects whose Teaching Guides include a final exam that represents 50% or more of the total weighting of the final grade of the subject and the student 50% or more of the total weighting of the final grade of the subject and the student decides not to take it, it will be decides not to take the exam, it will be recorded in the minutes with the notation "Not presented".
+When the student has completed the activities and tests of the Continuous Assessment process included in the subject's Teaching Guide that constitute more than 50% of the total weighting of the final grade for the of the total weighting of the final grade of the subject, it will appear in the minutes with the corresponding grade.